odkr/properset.lua/README.md

 interface, and is well-documented.

 However, `properset` is **not** production-ready.
-The interface is in flux and some functions will overflow the stack when given multidimensional tables, including objects and sets, that contain references to themselves as input.
+The interface is in flux and some functions will overflow the stack when given cyclic tables, including objects and sets, as input.
+(Tables that refer to themselves should be fine.)

 Also, the test suite isn't complete yet.